aka: Everyone Has A Power Ring

 - Menos Grande were also introduced as the peak of Hollow evolution and that they were Captain level adversaries.
 Fast forward to Arrancar Arc and mere officer level shinigami are butchering them left and right.

-- In One Piece we have the Nigh Invulnerable logia-type devil fruits.
-In the first half of the Grand Line ("Paradise") and any of the Blue Seas, a logia user would be highly feared and dangerous.
-In the second half of the Grand Line ("The New World"), logia users have infinitely shorter lifespans because many of them don't seem to get that everybody can hit you there thanks to haki.
-It's notable that of the strongest logia users in the series (Smoker, Crocodile, the Admirals, Eneru), none of them rely entirely on their devil fruit.
+- One Piece has the Nigh Invulnerable logia-type devil fruits.
+In the first half of the Grand Line ("Paradise") and any of the Blue Seas, a Logia user would be highly feared and dangerous, as they can turn into an element, such as fire or electricity, and allow physical attacks to pass through.
+In the second half of the Grand Line ("The New World"), Logia users have substantially shorter lifespans because many of them don't seem to get that everybody can hit you there thanks to haki, demonstrated when one such character gets curb-stomped by someone better prepared while explaining that to the Logia user.
+It's notable that of the strongest Logia users in the series (Smoker, Crocodile, the Admirals, Eneru), none of them rely entirely on their devil fruit.
+The New World also contains the first arc with a Logia user directly working for a Paramecia usernote , Paramecia widely considered a far weaker category elsewhere.

 - Superman was supposed to be the last of his kind, and kryptonite, the radioactive fragments of a planet that blew up lightyears away that didn't burn up in our atmosphere, was a rare commodity almost nobody had heard of.
 Throughout the Silver Age, a veritable rainbow of different sorts of kryptonite showed up, as did first Supergirl, then other survivors of Krypton.
 After the post-Crisis on Infinite Earths reboot, Superman was once again the last Kryptonian and kryptonite one troublesome and very rare material. ...And then, after a few years, the other Kryptonians started showing up again, along with the wacky varieties of kryptonite.
 It has been joked by this point that the only Kryptonian to actually die was Jor-El.
-(Of course, an AI version of him exists.)
+Also, while Superman was depowered substantially following Crisis on Infinite Earths, and that nerfing has largely stuck.
+Martian Manhunter is as powerful as Superman with a few more tricks to boot, Lobo is as invulnerable and strong as Superman, every Kryptonian and Daxamite is equal to him in power (and some even greater), Icon is a total match for Superman, Captain Marvel always was his equal in everything and lacking his weaknesses, several New Gods like Darkseid and Orion... while Superman remains one of the strongest members of the Justice League of America, in the grand scheme of things, he ends up not only being not unique, but barely in the middle of the Power Levels of beings in the DCU, so much so that he had to gain a new Kamehame Hadoken-like power in 2014 based on his laser vision just to stay unique.

 - In the original run, the Green Lantern Ring was a big deal.
 Just having it made an Earthling one of the most powerful beings in-continuity.
 Then Continuity Drift happened, and there were hundreds of Green Lanterns, and calling the human who had one "The Green Lantern" seemed rather silly.
 Then, there were several humans who had one, at the same time, in direct conflict with the established distribution method.
 Then we found out that there were other Lantern Corps of various colors.
 Slowly, the Green Lantern Ring was necessary to be even marginally effective in related conflicts, and some characters who have them still can't hold their own.